Inspired by St. Francis de Sales

 and not Our Blessed Lord,

-who deserves to be executed and exiled;
+who deserve to be executed and exiled;

 as the priest slowly raises the Host,